icooper/icooper.github.io/docs/dev/_posts/2018-11-05-extract-units.md

 ---
 layout: post
 title: 'Text Reports II: Extract Units'
-scripts: ['extract-units.js']
+scripts: ['/dev/resources/extract-units.js']
 ---

-Building on [the first installment]({% link _posts/2018-11-01-formatting-columns.md %}), let's improve the formatting by pulling the units out of the rows and putting them in the header instead.
+Building on [the first installment]({% post_url /dev/2018-11-01-formatting-columns %}), let's improve the formatting by pulling the units out of the rows and putting them in the header instead.
 We'll use the same data as before.

 ## Define Pattern